On the rate and on the gravitational wave emission of short and long GRBs: Introduction

 \begin{itemize} \item[I.] X-ray flashes (XRFs) with isotropic energy $E_{\rm iso}\lesssim 10^{52}$~erg and rest-frame spectral peak energy $E_{p,i}\lesssim 200$~keV.
-This class occurs in CO$_{\rm core}$--NS binaries when the hypercritical accretion onto the NS companion is not enough to induce gravitational collapse into a BH \citep{2016ApJ...833..107B,2015ApJ...812..100B}. {Following this definition, \citet{2016ApJ...832..136R} estimated for the XRF an occurrence rate} $\rho_{\rm XRF}=100^{+45}_{-34}$ Gpc$^{-3}$~yr$^{-1}$ \citep{2016ApJ...832..136R}, which is in agreement with those for low-luminous long GRBs \citep{Liang07,Vir09,2015ApJ...812...33S}. {After the SN explosion the binary can either get disrupted or remain bound depending upon the mass loss and/or natal kick imparted to the system \citep[see][and references therein]{2014LRR....17....3P}.
-In the former case the XRF leads to two runaway NSs, while in the latter one,} the \emph{out-states} of XRFs are binaries composed of a newly-formed $\sim 1.4$--$1.5~M_\odot$ NS (hereafter $\nu$NS) born in the SN explosion, and an MNS which accreted matter from the SN ejecta. {Typical periods of these binaries are $P_{\rm orb} \gtrsim 30$~min \citep{2016ApJ...833..107B}.} \item[II.]
+This class occurs in CO$_{\rm core}$--NS binaries when the hypercritical accretion onto the NS companion is not enough to induce gravitational collapse into a BH \citep{2016ApJ...833..107B,2015ApJ...812..100B}.
+Following this definition, \citet{2016ApJ...832..136R} estimated for the XRF a local observed rate of $\rho_{\rm XRF}=100^{+45}_{-34}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2016ApJ...832..136R}.
+This rate is in agreement with that of low-luminous long GRBs{, e.g.:$325^{+352}_{-177}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2007ApJ...662.1111L}, $\sim 200$~Gpc$^{-3}$~yr$^{-1}$\citep{2009MNRAS.392...91V}, $164^{+98}_{-65}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2015ApJ...812...33S}}.
+After the SN explosion the binary can either get disrupted or remain bound depending upon the mass loss and/or natal kick imparted to the system \citep[see][references therein {and Appendix~\ref{app:A5}}]{2014LRR....17....3P}.
+In the former case the XRF leads to two runaway NSs, while in the latter one, the \emph{out-states} of XRFs are binaries composed of a newly-formed $\sim 1.4$--$1.5~M_\odot$ NS (hereafter $\nu$NS) born in the SN explosion, and a massive NS (MNS) which accreted matter from the SN ejecta.
+Typical periods of these binaries are $P_{\rm orb} \gtrsim 30$~min \citep{2016ApJ...833..107B}. \item[II.]
 Binary-driven hypernovae (BdHNe) with $E_{\rm iso}\gtrsim10^{52}$~erg and $E_{p,i}\gtrsim200$~keV.
-BdHNe occur in more compact CO$_{\rm core}$--NS binaries which leads to a more massive hypercritical accretion onto the NS, hence leading to BH formation. {Following this definition, \citet{2016ApJ...832..136R} estimated for the BdHNe an occurrence rate} $\rho_{\rm BdHN}=0.77^{+0.09}_{-0.08}$ Gpc$^{-3}$~yr$^{-1}$ \citep{2016ApJ...832..136R}, which is in agreement with those for high-luminous long GRBs \citep{2010MNRAS.406.1944W,2015ApJ...812...33S}. {As in the case of XRFs, the SN explosion can disrupt the binary depending upon the mass loss and/or natal kick.
-In the case when the system remains bound \citep{2015PhRvL.115w1102F},} the \emph{out-states} of BdHNe are $\nu$NS-BH binaries. {Typical periods of these binaries are 5~min$\lesssim P_{\rm orb} \lesssim 30$~min \citep{2016ApJ...833..107B}.}
+BdHNe occur in more compact CO$_{\rm core}$--NS binaries which leads to a more massive hypercritical accretion onto the NS, hence leading to BH formation. {Following this definition, \citet{2016ApJ...832..136R} estimated for the BdHNe a local observed rate} $\rho_{\rm BdHN}=0.77^{+0.09}_{-0.08}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2016ApJ...832..136R}.
+This rate is in agreement with that for high-luminous long GRBs{, e.g.: $1.3^{+0.6}_{-0.7}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2010MNRAS.406.1944W} and $0.8^{+0.1}_{-0.1}$~Gpc$^{-3}$~yr$^{-1}$ \citep{2015ApJ...812...33S}}.
+As in the case of XRFs, the SN explosion can disrupt the binary depending upon the mass loss and/or natal kick.
+In the case when the system remains bound, the \emph{out-states} of BdHNe are $\nu$NS-BH binaries \citep[see][{and Appendix~\ref{app:A5}}]{2015PhRvL.115w1102F}.
+Typical periods of these binaries are 5~min$\lesssim P_{\rm orb} \lesssim 30$~min \citep{2016ApJ...833..107B}.